Privacy & Cookies

 - To ensure that our users are genuine and to ensure that we are paid for goods that we despatch – for example, by using personal information, or disclosing that personal information to a credit reference or fraud prevention agency, in order to confirm your identity and conduct appropriate anti-fraud checks.
 Any such credit reference or fraud prevention agency may keep a record of that information but please note that a formal credit check is not performed and your credit rating will not be affected.

-- To update you on our latest products, news and special offers - If you have registered with us or provided us with your email address and elected to receive marketing communications from us, we will occasionally update you on our latest products, news and special offers via e-mail, post, telephone and other means available through the Services, including mobile text messages and push notifications.
+- To update you on our latest products, news and special offers - if you have registered with us or provided us with your email address and elected to receive marketing communications from us, we will occasionally update you on our latest products, news and special offers via e-mail, post, telephone and other means available through the Services, including mobile text messages and push notifications.
 You will also be given the opportunity to receive such communications from us and selected third parties.
 This includes if you choose to use the Facebook “like” button to indicate you like any of our pages or apps.
-Examples of these communications include: (1) welcome and engagement communications - informing you about how to best use ASOS, new features etc.; (2) service communications on things like service availability, security, and other issues about the functioning of ASOS; (3) promotional communications, including details of our latest sale or promotion.
+Examples of these communications include: (1) welcome and engagement communications - informing you about how to best use ASOS, new features etc.; (2) promotional communications, including details of our latest sale or promotion.
 These messages will be sent to you based on your profile information and messaging preferences as selected by you in relation to your account.
 Please keep your settings up to date or contact our Customer Care team if you wish to change any of these preferences, including unsubscribing from our mailing list.

 - To create a link to our app in your social media channels – some of our apps may give you the option to post updates to your Facebook wall or other social media channel, and to the wall of your social media friends, or to send invitations to your friends.
 This may create a link to our app, dependent on your privacy settings in that social media channel.
 When you send an invitation, please be aware that it may contain your social media username and profile picture so your friend knows who sent them the invitation.